aristocrats/sikky/README.md

 `npm@types` are used by default.
 No need for exstra installation.

+## Watch

+With the `npm run watch`, the `TypeScript 2.0` compiler will start in watch mode, and watch input files and trigger recompilation on changes.
+Dead code elimination for ES6 modules are activated by default.
+When you are done watching, you can transpile back to `ES5` with the `npm run build` to bundle both a production and development build.

+Also Rollup have it's own watch task, but not part of this boilerplate.'

 ## Continuous integration (CI)

-`Travis` and `Circle` are the only supported CI.
+`Travis` and `Circle` are the only supported `CI`.
 The configuration is similar to Angular and React.

-## Watch tasks

-With the `npm run watch`, the TypeScript 2.0 compiler will start in watch mode, and watch input files and trigger recompilation on changes.
-Dead code elimination for ES6 modules are activated by default.
-When you are done watching, you can transpile back to ES5 with the `npm run build` to bundle both a production and development build.

 ## Test-driven development (TDD)